hienluu/claude-code-clone/README.md

 * uv run main.py "what's in file pkg/render.py?"
 * uv run main.py "what's in file tests.py?"

-#### here is a cool test
+#### Here is a cool test to ask this agent to fix a bug
-* Manually update calculator/pkg/calculator.py and change the precedence of the + operator to 3
+* Manually update calculator/pkg/calculator.py and change the precedence of the + operator to 3 (from 1)
 * Run the calculator app, to make sure it's now producing incorrect results:
   * uv run calculator/main.py "3 + 7 * 2"
   * (this should be 17, but because we broke it, it says 20)